The URL Content Redirection feature does not work in certain circumstances.

 Embedded HTML pages bypass URL redirection, for example, when a user goes to a URL that does not match a URL redirection rule.
 If a page contains an embedded HTML page (an iFrame or inline frame) that contains a URL that does match a redirection rule, the URL redirection rule does not work.
 The rule works only on the top-level URL.

-Disabled Internet Explorer Plug-Ins
+Deactivated Internet Explorer Plug-Ins

-You can work around this limitation by using the GPO setting to prevent users from disabling plug-ins.
+You can work around this limitation by using the GPO setting to prevent users from deactivating plug-ins.
 These settings include "Do not allow users to enable or disable add-ons" and "Automatically enable newly installed add-ons."
 In the Group Policy Management Editor, these settings are under.

-To work around this limitation specifically for Internet Explorer, use the GPO setting to disable InPrivate mode.
+To work around this limitation specifically for Internet Explorer, use the GPO setting to deactivate InPrivate mode.
 This setting is called "Turn off InPrivate Browsing."
 In the Group Policy Management Editor, these settings are under.

 These workarounds are best practices and can prevent issues with redirection that situations other than private browsing can cause.